leocrawford/leocrawford.github.io/_drafts/operating_model.md

+Mangna Carta

+Questions:
+* Can you imagine beiong able to choose your line manager, or not even having one
+* Can you remember choosing what youwork on, rather than being told?

+Valve Operating Mode.
+Link

 Organisations are not all the same; but most are quite similar.
 There are some near constants like hierarchy, often but not always with grades The one we recognise has a lot to do with Max Weber, and Taylor